Hiking is a pretty minimalist activity.

 - Hiking pants like these or outdoor capris like these

-Okay, so let’s go a little deeper into the main things of what to wear hiking in Hawaii…
+Okay, so let’s go a little deeper into the main things of WHY this is what to wear hiking in Hawaii…

 There is a good chance that if you hike a popular trail in Hawaii, you will see at least a few people wearing flip flops on the trail.